angular/angular/aio/content/tutorial/first-app/first-app-lesson-07.md

 ### Step 2 - Confirm the changes render in the browser
 1. Save all changes.
-1. Open the browser can confirm that the app renders the photo, city and state sample data.
+1. Open the browser and confirm that the app renders the photo, city and state sample data.
     <section class="lightbox">
     <img alt="browser frame of homes-app displaying logo, filter text input box, search button and the same housing location UI card" src="generated/images/guide/faa/homes-app-lesson-07-step-2.png">
     </section>